XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: N bytes

-B1-BN: Application runtime parameters, see 4.1-Runtime Parameters
+B1-BN: Application runtime parameters, see Section 4.1

 MCU Returns

-- All subsequent business commands can only be used after this command is successfully sent
+- All subsequent business commands can only be used after this command is sent successfully

-3.3 Business Control Commands Detailed Explanation¶
+3.3 Business Control Command Details¶

-Prerequisites
+Usage Prerequisites

 3.3.1 Report Application Status (0x20)¶